 Besides, the natural bright light will come in handy when putting on makeup or shaving.
 And after a long day at work, close the blinds to enjoy a peaceful shower time.

 Roller blinds, in particular, virtually eliminate all light from entering the window.
 They feature a curtain-like design, which will please those who want full privacy without hanging traditional curtains.

-If you’re in the mood to spend more, opt for automatic, remote-controlled blinds for having customized light and air intake on your fingertips.
+If you’re in the mood to spend more, opt for automatic, remote-controlled blinds to have customized light and air intake at your fingertips.

 It’s now time to assess the potential disadvantages of having blinds in your bathroom.

-Hence, we’d recommend going for bamboo slats or a faux wooden finish that render similar looks, minus the hassle.
+Hence, we’d recommend going for bamboo slats or a faux wooden finish that renders similar looks, minus the hassle.